hoelter/node-react-boilerplate/README.md

 This is boilerplate to hit the ground running with a typescript monorepo that has a completely separated server/client with a react SPA, with typesafe communication done through TRPC.
 This is an alternative approach to the SSR and server coupling that is encouraged when using remix (react-router v7) or next.js.
-Packages included are intended to provide high value while limiting the frameworks or libraries one may need to learn.

 What this gives you:
 - Node express server and react SPA client communicating over [TRPC](https://trpc.io) with shared [zod](https://zod.dev) validation throughout.